Coronavirus updates: US death toll hits 19, Italy confirms lockdown | DW | 08.03.2020

 Updates in Universal Coordinated Time (UTC/GMT)

+02:52 Around 19 people remain trapped under the rubble of a hotel in China.
+The hotel was being used as a quarantine facility.
+Local media said 49 had already been rescued from the building which collapsed on Saturday.

-02:19 The Arctic Winter Games have been cancelled amid coronavirus concerns.
+02:19 The Arctic Winter Games have been canceled amid coronavirus concerns.
 The games, which were to start on March 16, are known as a celebration of sports and culture from the circumpolar world.

 02:09 Italy's Prime Minister Giuseppe Conte confirmed that the region of Lombardy and a dozen other provinces in northern Italy will be on lockdown